 During late City FY 2000, representatives of a number of elder-serving entities within the City, including ARHA, OAAS, the departments of Health and of Mental Health, Mental Retardation and Substance Abuse, the Office of Housing, Inova Alexandria Hospital and the Commission on Aging began meeting in an ad hoc group to discuss the issue.
 This ad hoc group grew into the Affordable Assisted Living Study Group, which expanded its membership to include residents of the senior highrises.
 The group evaluated assisted living programs in other areas to determine what might work in Alexandria, and completed a City-wide survey of current very low and low-income clients to determine the potential need for assisted living in the City.
 In the spring of 2003, the Assisted Living Study Group released a report that recommended enhancing in-home services for the elderly in the City and recommended that a new work group be formed to propose enhancements to assisted living for low income City residents.
-The work group will include the City's Alexandria Residential Care Home (ARCH) in its study and is expected to release a report of its findings in Spring 2003.

-Activities and Resources: The primary strategies to address the needs of extremely-low and low-income elderly renters who are experiencing a cost burden are rental assistance and supportive facilities.
+Activities and Resources: The primary strategies to address the needs of extremely-low and lowincome elderly renters who are experiencing a cost burden are rental assistance and supportive facilities.
 Home rehabilitation to remove physical defects and to provide accessibility improvements will continue as a primary strategy to enable elderly homeowners to remain in their homes.